Xyvir/iex.run/.github/readme.md

 - stub helper script can only be used programatically inside .ps1 files and not batch files
 - HTTPS is enforced on non-vanity domains, so https:// or -L must be supplied to those curl invocations
 - cmd invocations seems to block user input (due to how far down the matrix it goes)
-   >Workaround: Use powershell invocation instead for user input scripts
+   >Workaround: Use powershell invocation instead for user input scripts, or @NewWindow meta-parameter

 ## todo: